 Gold, as a commodity currency, shares a strong negative correlation — as much as 85% — with the US dollar.
 Hence, keeping a watch on the dollar is crucial for someone who tracks gold prices.

 The dollar has been slipping since '02.
 It has witnessed some pullbacks since late July against major currencies like the euro and sterling.
-This strength in the dollar was
+This strength in the dollar was partly due to a decline in the US trade deficit from late '07 till early '08.

-expected to continue on the back of huge infusion of public finds to rescue the US banking sector.
+The dollar has again shown a rising trend from April '08 due to the sub-prime related credit problems.
+The trend is now expected to continue on the back of huge infusion of public finds to rescue the US banking sector.
 This is once again likely to raise the US trade deficit and put pressure on the dollar.

-domestic product (GDP).
+Till last month, data released by the US showed some degree of resilience.
+Consumer spending and business inventories were holding steady, fanning hopes of a recovery in the US gross domestic product (GDP).
 Non-farm payrolls had contracted for seven consecutive months, but the rate of decline was stabilising.
 All this, coupled with the US Federal Reserve's inclination to tighten monetary policy in view of higher crude oil prices, gave a boost to the US currency.

 Come September and the meltdown of some of the biggest US banks has changed the picture for the US economy and hence, the greenback.